rbmacd/frey-netcfg-mgmt/README.md

 # Create required group_vars file
 touch group_vars/platforms_eos.yml

+# Note: seed_netbox_from_clab.py should be placed in scripts/
+# Download from: https://github.com/rbmacd/frey or create from provided code

 # Optional: Create group_vars/all.yml if you need organizational metadata
 # or are in a migration period.
 For pure NetBox implementations, omit this file.